hapax/hapax.github.io/assets/giant-ants.md

 $$

-Suppose we scale up the cube by a factor of two, or in other words, double the side length, $L mapsto 2L$.
+Suppose we scale up the cube by a factor of two, or in other words, double the side length, $L \to 2L$.
 Then the volume increases, not by a factor of $2$, but by three factors of two or $2^3 = 8$, one for each factor of $L$: